syncfusion-content/wpf-docs/wpf/DockingManager/Getting-Started.md

 {% endhighlight %}

-The saved state can be reload by calling **LoadDockStated** method, whenever it required to load the states
+The saved state can be reload by calling the **LoadDockStated** method, whenever it is required to load the states.

 {% highlight c# %}